Apodini/Grebe/README.md

 grebe setup -e <your shell path>
 ```

-### Building the Grebe Swift-Package
+### Building the Grebe Swift Package
+This step generates a Swift Package that contains the Protocol Buffer support code, the gRPC interface code and the Grebe interface code.
+It hides the complete `gRPC` implementation and exposes only the methods, services and message types defined in your proto file.
+You can easily intergrate it into your project via drag and drop.
+It is not part of the main target and therefore offers a clear public interface.

-After you run the setup command described in the previous step you are ready to build the Swift-Package:
+After you run the setup command described in the previous step you are ready to build the Swift Package:

 ```bash
 grebe generate -p <proto file path>
 ```